python/cpython/Doc/faq/library.rst

 Once your program is organized as a tractable collection of functions and class behaviours you should write test functions that exercise the behaviours.
-A test suite can be associated with each module which automates a sequence of tests.
+A test suite that automates a sequence of tests can be associated with each module.
 This sounds like a lot of work, but since Python is so terse and flexible it's surprisingly easy.
 You can make coding much more pleasant and fun by writing your test functions in parallel with the "production code", since this makes it